+-

-CONNECTIONS FOR LEARNING: OUTREACH Students 19-20 Students 20-21 Students 21-22 Students 22-23 Change 574 405 312 330 +18
+CONNECTIONS FOR LEARNING: OUTREACH Students Students Students Students Students Change

+19-20 20-21 21-22 22-23 23-24

+574 405 312 330 311 -19

-Connections for Learning Junior High and High School Outreach provides flexible, innovative programming to help students realize success in their career and educational goals.
+Junior High and High School Outreach provides flexible, innovative programming to help students realize success in their career and educational goals.
 This program focuses on the individual needs of students.
 The students, parents, teachers and administration collaborate closely together to create a personalized program plan designed specifically to meet the academic, social/emotional, health and wellness learning needs of each individual student.
 Programming is available for students to earn an Alberta High School Diploma or an Alberta High School Certificate of Achievement.
 This can be achieved through individualized outreach programming or other alternative High School programs that Connections for Learning offers.
+A reduction in Outreach students is offset by increased interest in Virtual Learning.